Fallen officer to be mourned by California Highway Patrol

 “It’s not going to come up with a criminal history and it’s not going to come with an asterisk saying ‘bad guy,'” Aresta said.

-Luther did have a bench warrant dating from 2017 after he failed to appear in court to answer a CHP misdemeanor for driving with a suspended or revoked license.
+Luther did have a bench warrant dating from 2017 after he failed to appear in court to answer a misdemeanor charge of driving with a suspended or revoked license.

-Moye had been with the CHP for about three years and was a motorcycle officer for roughly a year.
+Moye had been with the highway patrol for about three years and was a motorcycle officer for about a year.

 “His mother told me this was his dream job and he loved going to work,” Dance said.
 “It’s what he always wanted to do.”